leahkemp/ont_human_workflow/docs/analysis_docs/01_data_transfer_and_management.md

 ### In house gridion

-The gridion is accessible from the production network
+The gridion is accessible from the production network, there are two gridions at:

+- 10.1.30.16
+- 10.1.30.17

-To ssh into the gridion
+To ssh into a gridion, for example

 ```bash
 # run this code from a server on the production network